 Write or imagine what pleasure you will get from achieving the goal.
 Imagine that you are a hard-working person but your resolution is to spend less time at the office and more time with your family.
 Visualize the joys you will get from watching your children grow, being with your spouse, and having fun with them.

 Don’t just think about it but feel the feelings.
 Emotion motivates people, not thought, so use your emotions and your thoughts will naturally follow.

 3. Visualize the pain of not achieving your resolution

 Just as feeling the joy of achieving the goal helps motivate you, feeling the pain of not achieving it can strengthen your motivation.
 Using the example of spending more time with family, imagine and feel the pain of missing your children growing up, and losing the feeling of connection with your spouse, maybe even getting divorced.

 If you imagine the joy of being there and the pain of not being there you’ll double your motivation.

 Related: How to Get Motivated From Within

-When you have a goal or resolution that could take some time to achieve, break it down in small steps.
+When you have a goal or resolution that could take some time to achieve, break it down into small steps.
 You will feel a sense of accomplishment more frequently.
-Going back to Step 1, if your resolution is to lose 30 pounds in 6 months, break it down into 5 pounds every month.
+Going back to step 1, if your resolution is to lose 30 pounds in 6 months, break it down into 5 pounds every month.
 This can make the goal seem more manageable.